Network-Axis/bare.metal.network/docs/section-2/cilium/gatewayAPI.md

 ### Border Gateway Protocol (BGP)
 Cilium can advertise the LoadBalancer Service IPs or the PodCIDR ranges to the rest of the network.

+BGP allows to announce IP addresses for pods and services

 | Feature                     | LoadBalancer IPs                            | PodCIDRs                                 |
 |----------------------------|---------------------------------------------|-------------------------------------------|
 | **Traffic Type**           | External (to Services)                      | Internal (to Pods)                        |